caseofbase18/bio/README.md

 # My bio

 This is a repository with my bio.
-And I have updated it.
+I updated it.